LastTherapy/python_with_c/README.md

 Dominic pulled Brian aside for a couple of minutes before the briefing.

- &mdash; You know some people on this team are a family to me.
+ "You know some people on this team are a family to me.
 Including you.
 We've talked a lot about computers and control units this morning - can you once again tell me that this device will do its best to keep everyone safe?
-Is it fast enough?
+Is it fast enough?"

- &mdash; You know this is a top notch prototype created by some very clever people.
+ "You know this is a top notch prototype created by some very clever people."

- &mdash; I know.
+ "I know.
 I just needed a confirmation.
-Do you have any idea how it actually works?
+Do you have any idea how it actually works?"

 Brian smiled and then just whispered one phrase trying to sound as spooky as possible:

- &mdash; It multiplies matrices!
+ "It multiplies matrices!"

 -----